h4915577/java-senior-dev-refresher/CoreJava.md

 6) Differece between Comparable and Comparator along with compare and compareTo.

+how will you test a method that will throw exception and how will you assert its msg using junit 5 (use: assertThrows() method)

 4. Java immutability - write a sample class and ensure fields are not modified from the outside Question 3: Design an Immutable class, a variation was also asked like if a List<String> was